ateeq-khaliq/Bulk_RNAseq_Pipeline/05_FeatureCounts/README.md

 A: For many applications, especially gene-level expression analysis, single-end data provides robust and reliable results.
 It allows for cost-effective analysis of more samples, which can be beneficial for experiments requiring larger sample sizes.

+**Q: What should I do if my input files are not in the expected location?**

+A: Modify the `BASE_DIR` variable in the script to point to the correct location of your input files.
+Ensure that your BAM files follow the naming convention `[sample_id]_T_sorted.bam` and are located in directories matching the structure described in the Folder Structure section.

 ## Troubleshooting

 If you encounter issues: